keithalewis/math/bsmbs.md

 \newcommand\Cov{\operatorname{Cov}}
 \newcommand\AA{\mathcal{A}}

-I am writing this polemic to convince you the [@BlaSch1973] and [@Mer1973] model for valuing options is preposterous.
-Its many defects have been documented but their assumption of continuous time trading is particularly ridiculous.
+I am writing this piece to convince you the [@BlaSch1973] and [@Mer1973] model for valuing options is untenable for describing actual trading.
+Its many limitations and defects have been extensively documented but their assumption of continuous time trading is particularly problematic.
-Traders can only
-execute a finite number of trades to hedge an option and need to know when, how much, and the risk involved.
+Traders can only execute a finite number of trades to hedge an option and want to know when, how much, and the risk involved.
 B-S/M only answers the how much question.
-Telling a trader the answer to when is "continuously" and then claim the risk is zero is a sure-fire way to get unceremoniously booted off a trading floor.
+Telling a trader the answer to when is "continuously" and then claim the risk is zero undermines academic credibility.

 Stephen [@Ros1978] came up with a simpler and more general theory than B-S/M for valuing derivatives.
 He showed their